Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 - RPM matched to required top speed for the track
 - Low power consumption for extended run time
 Implementation: Motors are mounted to custom 3D-printed brackets, connected to 5mm G2 pulleys and a 200 mm closed-loop timing belt driving the rear wheels.

+# 3. Chassis Design

+- Material: 'PLA' chosen for light weight and structural rigidity
+- Layout: Low center of gravity for stability, optimized wheelbase for maneuverability
+- Mounting Points: Designed for easy integration of motors, electronics, and sensors without modifying the structure